 What Are Warm and Cool Colors?

-Warm colors include orange, red, yellow, and combinations of these colors.
-That includes everything from burnt sienna orange to bright Hollywood red.
-Cool colors, on the other hand, include blue, green, purple, and combinations of those colors, from light lavender to deep-sea blue.
-An easy way to tell the difference is that the first three colors of the rainbow are warm colors, while the last four are cool colors.
+Warm colors are orange, red, yellow, and any combinations of these colors.
+Cool colors are blue, green, purple, and any combinations of those colors.
+The first three colors of the rainbow are warm, while the last four are cool colors.

 Why Do Warm Colors Work Well for Fall?

 Warm colors tend to evoke the feeling of fall because they feel almost cozy.
 When you think of a bonfire, a cup of tomato soup, or a sunset, you’re picturing warm colors, and typically the darker versions of these colors; lighter versions will often indicate a more springtime or summertime feel instead.

 Fall is when you might start getting cozy in preparation for winter.
 It’s not so cold that you need to be completely bundled up, but it’s cool enough to start getting blankets and socks handy.
 If you’re trying to create a great look that makes people think of the fall season, these darker warm colors are a great starting point.

 You don’t need to rule out cool colors when you’re crafting fall-inspired styles.
 Cool colors can work incredibly well as an accent in a makeup look that’s largely warm colors, and darker colors, especially colors that are mixed with these warm colors, can be a great starting point.

 For example, burgundy and maroon lipsticks almost always start popping up during the fall, even though purple is a cool color.
 They draw on red, which is a warm color, and dark tones, which feel cozy, to evoke that fall feeling.
 All colors can be helpful when crafting this palette.